 The ongoing debate about what comes first – market instability or a flushing out of ETF monies – shows no sign of abating.

-The latest to stir the pot of Jason Xavier, the head of EMEA ETF capital markets at Franklin Templeton Investments, who this week has attempted to answer the question by looking at what would happen if either a market maker or an authorised participant were to face an insurmountable liquidity hurdle.
+The latest to stir the pot is Jason Xavier, the head of EMEA ETF capital markets at Franklin Templeton Investments, who this week has attempted to answer the question by looking at what would happen if either a market maker or an authorised participant were to face an insurmountable liquidity hurdle.
 Or go bust in the parlance.

 Xavier starts by looking into the question of whether ETFs exacerbate volatility.
 As he says, volatility is a function of investor flows.
 “Ultimately the decision to direct an investment resides with the end-investor.
 The vehicle used to express this decision can vary: from participating in mutual funds or ETFs to buying/selling the underlying stocks or bonds directly.
 And investors will experience different levels of transparency, depending on their choice of vehicle.”